 AN Railcar Derailed Debris Collection – Data Analysis Update

 A complete data analysis was completed on test data collected from an AN Railcar detonation.
 The analysis included an assessment of both the debris data and airblast data resulting from the test.
 This paper is meant to serve as a summary of the analysis and findings from the debris collection.

 Application of an In-House Drill Monitoring System to Assess Geotechnical Rock Properties in Quarry Blasting

 An in-house drill monitoring system is presented to monitor and record information of any drilling system.
 The MWD parameters have been combined to obtain a fracturing index to characterize rock properties.
 The index has been assessed against photographic records of the blastholes walls made with an optical televiewer

-Application of Geostatistical Tools in Measurement While Drilling to Assess Geotechnical Rock Conditions and Chargeability Issues in Sublevel Caving
+Application of Geostatistical Tools in Measurement While Drilling to Assess Geotechnical Rock Conditions in Sublevel Caving

 Development of a geotechnical rock condition block model and a predicting risk of blasthole collapse model with reference to MWD records and application of geoestatistical tools to estimate values in all the points of the studied domain and not only in the sampled points.